 When you go: Miami: 800-933-8488, www.miamiandbeaches.com

-Fun Fact: Catch an exquisite sunset at the lively Naples Municipal Beach and Fishing Pier, a favorite with beach-goers and anglers alike.
+Fun Fact: You can catch an exquisite sunset at the Naples Municipal Beach and Fishing Pier, a favorite with beach-goers and anglers alike.

 SEE FOR YOURSELF

 View these videos to discover some unforgettable moments in the Sunshine State.
 Then get to the beach, and make your own memories.

 With 825 miles of beaches, Florida has surfside destinations for every need and desire – including great snorkeling, good surfing, quiet and...

 If you're yearning for glittering white beaches that tempt you to ditch your shoes, these three beauties are bound to please.
 Siesta Key Located...